andywalton7/sdk-test/source/includes/_get_pickup_options.md

 * **Origin Address**
 * **Destination Address**

- However, there are lots of other properties you can send when getting delivery options, including:
+ However, there are lots of other properties you can send when getting pickup options, including:

 * Your own consignment reference.
 * The consignment's source.